perladvent/perldotcom/content/article/_pub_2004_02_27_exegesis7.md

         ^L

-Note, in particular, the nested calls to `form` within some of the subroutines â to center or right-justify a particular header or footer.
+Note, in particular, the nested calls to `form` within some of the subroutines – to center or right-justify a particular header or footer.
 Permitting just this kind of "recursive" formatting is one of the main reasons Perl 5's built-in `format` has become the (reentrant) `form` subroutine in Perl 6.